Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Details of the firmware design

 \subsection{Cut-based implementation}

 The cut-based classification is a pass-fail algorithm that compares each variable in a set to a set of thresholds, e.g., $x_1 < c_1$ and $c_2 < x_2 < c_2'$ for variables $x_i$ and threshold values $c_i$.
 Conceptually this corresponds to the simplest BDT with one decision tree.
 However, because the number of comparisons per variables is limited to the form given in the example above, the deep-level decomposition of the two \textsc{Bin Engines} of the previous subsection is superfluous.

 Instead, two comparisons are made for each variable using comparators.
-The \texttt{AND} of all of the results of the comparators gives the output score of the cut-based approach, $1$ ($0$) designating that the event passed (failed) the criteria.
-One should note that the output score needs to be transformed from the purity formulation to the adjusted purity variant (see table \ref{table:metric}) in order to perform the \textsc{Tree Remover} step.
+The \texttt{AND} of all of the results of the comparators gives the output score of the cut-based approach.
+The value of $1$ designates that the event passed the criteria and $0$ designates that the event failed the criteria.
+We note that the output score needs to be transformed from the purity formulation to the adjusted purity variant (see table \ref{table:metric}) in order to perform the \textsc{Tree Remover} step.

 The cut-based method is implemented in firmware independently of the BDT implementation.
-Two if-else statements are used in each dimension to see if the event's value is \begin{itemize} \itemsep 0pt \item Greater than the lower bound and \item Less than the upper bound. \end{itemize} These comparisons can be performed for each variable in parallel on an FPGA, which allow for very low latency values.
+Two if-else statements are used in each dimension to see \begin{itemize} \itemsep 0pt \item If the variable is greater than the lower bound and \item If the variable is less than the upper bound. \end{itemize} We note that our requirement is $c<x<c'$ rather than $c<x\le c'$, $c\le x<c'$, or $c\le x\le c'$, as the choice is arbitrary and the user can specify the bounds as needed.
+These comparisons can be performed for each variable in parallel on an FPGA, which allow for very low latency values.
 As with BDT, the cut-based method can be converted to $N$-bit integers in advance for faster processing in firmware.